-Released in January 1969, “Proud Mary” is one of Creedence Clearwater Revival’s most iconic songs, appearing on their second studio album, Bayou Country.
-Written by lead vocalist and guitarist John Fogerty, its lyrics carry deep meaning, weaving themes of escape, freedom, and rediscovery against the symbolic backdrop of the Mississippi River.
+“Proud Mary” is one of Creedence Clearwater Revival‘s most iconic songs.
+Written by lead vocalist and guitarist John Fogerty, it’s a song about escape, freedom, and rediscovery against the symbolic backdrop of the Mississippi River.

 Verse 1: Leaving a Stifling Job